core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The communication between C and P is based on CoAP over TCP, as per {{RFC8323}}.
 The group communication between P and the origin servers is based on CoAP over UDP/IP multicast, as per {{I-D.ietf-core-groupcomm-bis}}.

-Finally, cri'X' denotes a CRI or CRI reference corresponding to the URI or URI reference X.
+Finally, cri'X' denotes a CRI or CRI reference corresponding to the URI or URI reference X, i.e., a CRI or CRI reference that can be converted to the URI or URI reference X using the procedure defined in {{Section 6.1 of I-D.ietf-core-href}}.

 ## Example 1  ## {#sec-reverse-proxies-examples-ex1}